vedro-universe/vedro-docs/docs/tutorial/api/chapter2-data-models.md

 - `username` is a string containing between 3 to 12 lowercase letters
 - `password` is a string with a minimum of 6 characters

-_(these specifications are based on the method documentation available at [chat-api-tutorial.vedro.io/docs](https://chat-api-tutorial.vedro.io/docs#/default/auth_register))_
+_(these specifications are based on the method documentation available at <Link to="https://chat-api-tutorial.vedro.io/docs#/default/auth_register">chat-api-tutorial.vedro.io/docs</Link>)_

 ## Data Generation

-Our new data model allows the [generation](https://d42.vedro.io/docs/features/generation) of unique data for each test:
+Our new data model allows the <Link to="https://d42.vedro.io/docs/features/generation">generation</Link> of unique data for each test:

 ```python
 from d42 import fake